CSNotesQ/CS211Notes.github.io/CS 211 Final.md

 delete dynamicString;
 ```

-3. Dynamic Allocation of a 2D Array of Booleans:
+3. Dynamic Allocation of a 2D Array of Integers:
 ```cpp
 int rows = 3;
 int cols = 4;